-- a. how you will manage and monitor your project and your partners, explaining the governance and planning arrangements (8 points) - b. a plan to manage and monitor the project including risk management of but not limited to: involvement of international partners, intellectual property protection, data security, protection of nationally significant information and cyber security risks (10 points) - c. your access to required resources including personnel with the right skills (project/business/commercialisation management) and experience (names/qualifications and achievements), funding, infrastructure, technology and intellectual property (5 points) - d. why your collaboration is the most appropriate to solve the identified problem with specific reference to any existing collaborations.
+- a. how you will manage and monitor your project and your partners, explaining the governance and planning arrangements, including security (8 points) - a plan to manage and monitor the project including risk management of but not limited to security (in particular any associated national security issues), involvement of international partners and intellectual property protection (10 points) - c. your access to required resources including personnel with the right skills (project/business/commercialisation management) and experience (names/qualifications and achievements), funding, security, infrastructure, technology and intellectual property (5 points) - d. why your collaboration is the most appropriate to solve the identified problem with specific reference to any existing collaborations.
 (2 points)